-Pangenome network construction in MetaPGN.
-First, gene prediction of query assemblies is performed using MetaGeneMark (Version 2.8) [43].
-In order to eliminate redundancy, the resultant genes are clustered by CD-HIT (Version 4.5.7) [44] with identity \geq 95% and overlap \geq 90, and genes in a same cluster are represented by the longest sequence of the cluster which is termed the representative gene.
-Representative genes of all clusters are subsequently aligned against genes on the given reference genome using BLAT (Version 34) [45].
-From the alignment result, genes shared between the representative gene set and the reference gene set with identity \geq 95% and overlap \geq 90% are defined as 'shared genes'.
-The remaining representative and reference genes', respectively.
-Pairwise gene physical adjacency of representative genes on the query assemblies and of reference genes are then extracted, and status for each adjacency of being 'shared', 'query-specific', or 'reference-specific' is determined.
-Finally, based on the recruited assemblies and the reference genome, an initial pangenome network is generated: each node stands for a reference gene or a representative gene on the recruited assemblies; two nodes are connected by an edge if they are physically adjacent on the recruited assemblies or on the reference genome.
-The weight of a node or an edge denotes its occurrence frequency on all of the recruited assemblies and the reference genome.
+Pangenome network construction in MetaPGN. (i) Gene prediction of query assemblies is performed using MetaGeneMark (Version 2.8) [43]. (ii) In order to eliminate redundancy, the resultant genes are clustered by CD-HIT (Version 4.5.7) [44] with identity ≥95% and overlap ≥90, and genes in a same cluster are represented by the longest sequence of the cluster which is termed the representative gene.
+Representative genes of all clusters are subsequently aligned against genes on the given reference genome using BLAT (Version 34) [45]. (iii) From the alignment result, genes shared between the representative gene set and the reference gene set with identity ≥95% and overlap ≥90% are defined as 'shared genes'.
+The remaining representative and reference genes other than those shared genes are defined as 'query-specific genes' and 'referencespecific genes', respectively. (iv) For metagenomic datasets, a gene-alignment based strategy is used for assembly recruitment. (v) Pairwise gene physical adjacency of representative genes on the query assemblies and of reference genes are then extracted, and status for each adjacency of being 'shared', 'query-specific', or 'reference-specific' is determined. (vi) Finally, based on the recruited assemblies and the reference genome, an initial pangenome network is generated: each node stands for a reference gene or a representative gene on the recruited assemblies; two nodes are connected by an edge if they are physically adjacent on the recruited assemblies or on the reference genome; the weight of a node or an edge denotes its occurrence frequency on all of the recruited assemblies and the reference genome.